Collisteru/collisteru.net/content/other/home/home.md

 - I work as an AI researcher in industry. **I think AI is the most important technology of the century** so far and am interested in making it safe and effective.

 Right now this website is mostly dedicated to hosting writing and projects.
 You can read in [Writing](/writing) and [Software](/software).

-## Interests:

-This website is very much under construction, but will be added to over time as I get the chance to write about more interesting topics and program more.
-Here are some topics you'll see on this website soon:

-- STEM
-    - Math
-        - Analysis
-        - Applied Math
-        - Complex Numbers
-    - Physics
-    - CS
-        - AI
-        - Functional Programming
-    - Theory of Computation
-- Travel
-- Humanities
-    - Art
-    - History
-        - Europe
-        - East Asia
-        - United States
-    - Linguistics
-        - French
-        - Latin
-        - English

-## The Site

-The domain is managed by Squarespace, the site itself is hosted by Netlify, it's built largely in Gatsby, and the content is written in Markdown.
-KaTeX provides LaTeX rendering, and PrismJS provides code highlighting.

-The design is inspired in part by late 90s / early 2000s web design and in part by 19th century typesetting.

-Design and inspiration-wise, the three biggest influences on this site were [Gwern Branwen](https://www.gwern.net/), [betaveros](https://beta.vero.site/), and [Mark Rosenfelder](https://zompist.com/).
-I also regularly take inspiration from the [LessWrong](https://www.lesswrong.com/) and [Slate Star Codex](https://slatestarcodex.com/) communities.

-You can access the code [here](https://github.com/Collisteru/collisteru.net).

-## Contact

-You can get in contact with me [here](../about).
-I'm always happy to hear from people who share my interests or who want to work on projects together.
-I'm also happy to help with any questions you have about the content on this site.

 ---